kosak/deephaven-core/csharp/ExcelAddIn/README.md

 Follow the instructions at [repository root]/cpp-client/README.md under the section, under "Building the C++ client on Windows 10 / Windows 11".

-When that process is done, you will have C++ client binaries in a directory referred to by the DHINSTALL environment variable.
+When that process is done, you will have C++ client binaries in the directory you specified in your DHINSTALL environment variable.

 ### (Optional) build the Deephaven C++ Client (Enterprise Core+ version)